AbdullahMamin/AOA-NM-cpp/README.md

 ## License

-The code is license under GPLv3+.
+The code is licensed under GPLv3+.